it's debatable - Are salad dressings a good thing or a bad thing?

 On the other hand this is not such a bad thing because it means you will eat less and we all know that most of us eat far too much.

-Anyhow, what I am getting at is, that most people cannot eat a salad without smothering it in something to help it down; In other words, a salad dressing.
-Salad dressings of course can also add flavour, but you can blame that need on a boring bland and unpalatable concoction.
+Anyhow, what I am getting at is, that most people cannot eat a salad without smothering it in something to help it down and add flavour; In other words, a salad dressing.

-What I do is keep two spray bottles, one of olive oil and one of balsamic vinegar and give my salads a light spray of each.
+What you could do is keep two spray bottles, one of olive oil and one of balsamic vinegar and give your salads a light spray of each instead of pouring a dressing all over it

 Simple.
-Sometimes I don't bother. if you have enough tastes such as spicy rocket, sweet basil with its hint of licorice, juicy tomatoes, crunchy apple - all these flavours and crunches are enough to keep my interest up without having to cover it all up with mayonnaise.
-In fact the mayonnaise can easily spoil a salad by hiding all these wonderful delightful flavours
+Sometimes I don't bother. if you have enough tastes such as spicy rocket, sweet basil with its hint of licuorice, juicy tomatoes, crunchy apple - all these flavours and crunches are enough to keep your interest up without having to cover it all up with mayonnaise.
+In fact the mayonnaise can easily spoil a salad by hiding all these wonderful flavours

 So what makes a salad dressing a healthy one?